-Indigenous Environmental Science/Studies
+Indigenous Environmental Studies and Sciences

 Students may complete a B.A. in Indigenous Environmental Studies or a B.Sc. in Indigenous Environmental Science.
-The program also offers a Diploma in Indigenous Environmental Science/Studies, which is intended for students of Indigenous ancestry who may be interested in specific education opportunities or a pathway to university degree.
+The program also offers a Diploma in Indigenous Environmental Studies and Sciences, which is intended for students of Indigenous ancestry who may be interested in specific education opportunities or a pathway to university degree.
 In addition to the program requirements listed for each respective option, students must also satisfy the University degree requirements.
 For additional details please refer to the current Academic Calendar.

 For students that are having difficulties completing their IESS degree due to course conflicts please contact email@example.com